top of page

 Tips on running strides

-Firstly, like with pretty much anything with running, it is best if you build up strides slowly especially if this is something which is new to you.
-I would recommend starting off with no more than 2 strides for your first try and it is probably best if you keep it at just 2 strides for the first week or 2.
+Firstly, like with pretty much anything with running, it is best if you build up strides slowly especially if this is new to you.
+I would recommend starting with no more than 2 strides for your first try and it is probably best if you keep it at just 2 strides for the first week or 2.
 When your body adapts and gets used to running strides then you can slowly increase it to 4, then to 6 and then later to 8.
-Strides are great for helping your body to become more resilient to injury, but don't get injured chasing that aim by building up too fast.
+Strides are great for helping your body to become more resilient to injury but don't get injured chasing that aim by building up too fast.

-Another thing which I think goes great with strides is adding some running drills and dynamic stretches before your strides.
+Another thing that I think goes great with strides is adding some running drills and dynamic stretches before your strides.
 This helps to further wake up your neurological system to prepare your body for the strides and the benefits of doing drills and dynamic stretches for your running are great for improving your running.
 This helps to improve your running economy, mobility, flexibility and decrease injury risk.

-Final thoughts on doing strides
+Final thoughts on running strides

 There is a rule which works with many things and it is the 80/20 rule, this means that you get 80% of the benefits from 20% of what you do.
-You can keep your strides simple, you do not have to go the extra mile to get the benefits from running strides, just taking 5 minutes after an easy run or before a session once or twice a week will get you the benefits your after.
+You can keep your strides simple, you do not have to go the extra mile to get the benefits from running strides, just taking 5 minutes after an easy run or before a session once or twice a week will get you the benefits you're after.

 Strides do not take a lot of time and provide a huge return!